Beats Solo3 Wireless Neighborhood Collection - Digital Trends | Digital Trends

-Live in color with the Beats Neighborhood Collection, 5 minutes charging give 3 hours of listening.
+Live in color with the Beats Neighborhood Collection, 5 minutes of charging gives 3 hours of listening.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.